-Cleaning properly is a good way to keep your favorite brushes usable for a long time.
+Cleaning properly is a good way to keep your favourite brushes usable for a long time.
 There are a couple of additional things you can do to ensure the health of your brushes.

-If you will be storing natural bristle brushes such as hog hair, for an extended period, make sure they are completely dry and store them in an air tight container.
-Since they are real hair, insects like to snack on them.
+- If you will be storing natural bristle brushes such as hog hair or sable, for a long time, make sure they are completely dry before storage.
+Moisture in the bristles can lead to mold.

-I hope this information was useful and helped to save a few innocent brushes.
+I hope this information was useful and helped to save a few innocent brushes and make your painting projects more enjoyable.
 Happy painting. 🙂

 Thanks for reading.